Agile-Labs-Tech/agilelabs-isms-policy/08 Supplier security policy/README.md

 # Purpose, Scope And Users

 1. The purpose of this document is to define the rules for relationship with suppliers and partners.
-2. This document is applicable to all suppliers and partners who have the ability to influence confidentiality, integrity and availability of Agile Lab Pte Ltd&#39;s (Agile Lab&#39;s) sensitive information.
+2. This document is applicable to all suppliers and partners who have the ability to influence confidentiality, integrity and availability of Agile Labs Pte Ltd&#39;s (Agile Labs&#39;s) sensitive information.
-3. Users of this document are top management and persons responsible for suppliers, vendors, service providers and partners in Agile Lab.
+3. Users of this document are top management and persons responsible for suppliers, vendors, service providers and partners in Agile Labs.

 # Reference Documents